“Two souls dwell, alas, in my breast’ (Faust I)

 Commons Attribution-Share Alike 4.0 International

-Realising one’s split soul means increasingly suppressing the material part, that of the mammal, and gradually activating the spiritual part.
+Becoming aware of your split soul means gradually reducing your material part, that of the mammal, and gradually activating your spiritual part.
 Buddhist wisdom calls this ‘recognising both worlds’ (Dhammapada XIX, 269).
 St Paul calls this ‘daily dying.’
-By this he does not mean a biological withering away of the body, the ‘hardware’, but the material part of the software, the instinct of self-preservation, which must be reduced in order to unfold the spiritual soul, the software of the Son of God.
-In practice, this is usually initiated through meditation, which practises the suppression of egoistic and therefore always fear- and revenge-filled whispers, thereby increasing receptivity to the inner voice, intuition and gut feeling.
-This leads to overcoming ego behaviour more and more through service, through self-giving for others, with the focus on strangers.
-Self-giving for one’s own partners or children is the horizon of the animal world, can be done by anyone and also has great earthly significance, but is worthless for ego death.
+By this he does not mean a biological withering away of the body, the ‘hardware’, but to unfold the spiritual soul, the software of the Son of God, through this ego reduction.
+In practice, this is usually initiated by meditation, which practises suppressing the egoistic and therefore always fear- and revenge-filled whispers.
+This increases receptivity to the inner voice, intuition and gut feeling.
+As a result, in practical everyday life this leads more and more to overcoming ego behaviour through service and sacrifice for others, with the focus on strangers.
+Self-giving for one’s own partners or children is the horizon of the animal world and is something everyone can do.
+It also has a solidary meaning on the earthly level, but is worthless for ego death.

 Oleksandr Chaban: In a human being is good and evil … Who are you, human? iStock 94401140

 Everyone has the potential of the demigod or child of God because they are the owner of the divine spark, whether they realise it or not.
-Everyone has the spiritual potential for self-knowledge and self-liberation: ‘You are gods and all children of the Most High.’
-(Ps.
-82, also John 10:34) From this it is clear that spiritual development, transformation, enlightenment or whatever you want to call the attainment of a higher consciousness is the very essence of man; no special talent is required for this.
+Everyone has the spiritual potential for self-knowledge and self-liberation: ‘You are gods and all children of the Most High.’ (see above) From this it is clear that spiritual development, transformation, enlightenment or whatever you want to call the attainment of a higher consciousness is the very essence of man; no special talent is required for this.

 Figure emerges from the cosmos.
 Bestdesigs. iStock 1099434540

-The story of creation gives the reason for our divine origin: it is our likeness, i.e. a relationship like that between father or mother and child.
-It may not be equal to adults, but it is on the same level.
+The story of creation gives the reason for our divine origin: it is the aforementioned likeness, i.e. a relationship like that between father or mother and child.
+Although not equal to adults, they are on the same level.
 In contrast to other mammals, this is associated with creation potential.
-For the ego in the outer human being, however, likeness is not enough.
-It wants to play God and achieve equality: ‘above everything in the world.’
+For the ego in humans, however, likeness is not enough.
+It wants to play God (Gen. 3:5) and achieve equality: ‘ … above all things in the world.’

-Of course, humans have creative power, but only from developments and not from principles.
+Of course, man has creative power, but only of developments and not of principles.
 These were already there before man, like relativity before Einstein.
 Humans can create the design of life through genetic manipulation and cloning, but not life itself.
 Dr Viktor Frankenstein sends his regards.

 (Tame Xenia, 3rd book)

-An awareness of the spiritual second identity – i.e. beyond the egoistic instinct of self-preservation and emotional love – this awareness of the soul power of spiritual love (see chapter 7) is only present in most people, but completely blocked.
+An awareness of the spiritual second identity – i.e. beyond the egoistic instinct for self-preservation and emotional love – this awareness of the soul power of spiritual love (see Chapter 7) is inherent in most people, but blocked.
 Their self-awareness amounts to perhaps 1% of their entire way of being.
-For a level of spiritually controlled life (‘Thy will be done!’) would be recognisable through freedom from all suffering, all worry and all fear (Job 42; 5,10,16).
+For a level of spiritually controlled life (‘Thy will be done!’) would be recognisable through freedom from all suffering, all worry and all fear (Job 42).

 Ignorance of one’s own higher identity is the cause of all suffering in this world, as the Buddha clearly recognised two and a half thousand years ago.
-We are biological mammals (‘sons of men’), but at the same time demigods, i.e. sons of God.
+We are biological mammals (‘sons of men’), but at the same time, as far as our spiritual part is concerned, we are demigods, i.e. sons of God.
 We are an expression of the mammal’s instinctual life, but also an expression of the divine power of love that the hand recognises in the glove.
 Accordingly, Jesus emphasises: ‘You are all gods!’
 (John 10:34).
 The fact that we live in a vale of tears is the result of our unilateral ignorance.

 “Do you know how much power, strength and greatness lies hidden within you?
 Man has only revealed an infinitely small part of his real power.
 Anyone who thinks he is small and weak is mistaken.
 Do you know everything that lies within you?
 Within you are unlimited power and bliss.
 Within you lives the world spirit, whose inner word is the only one you should listen to.
 Recognise who you really are, the all-knowing … soul that is not subject to death.
 Remind yourself of this truth day and night until it has become a part of your life and determines your thoughts and actions.
 Remember that you … are not the sleeping everyday person.
 Awaken and arise … and reveal your divine nature.”